mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The creator of a group is responsible for setting the group ID, ciphersuite, and initial extensions for the group.
-If the creator intends to add other members at the time of creation, then it SHOULD Fetch KeyPackages for the members to be added, and select a ciphersuite and extensions according to the capabilities of the members.
+If the creator intends to add other members at the time of creation, then it SHOULD fetch KeyPackages for the members to be added, and select a ciphersuite and extensions according to the capabilities of the members.
 To protect against downgrade attacks, the creator MUST use the `capabilities` information in these KeyPackages to verify that the chosen version and ciphersuite is the best option supported by all members.

-Group IDs SHOULD be constructed in such a way that there's an overwhelmingly low probability of honest group creators generating the same group ID, even without assistance from the Delivery Service.
-For example, by making the group ID a freshly generated random value of size `KDF.Nh`.
+Group IDs SHOULD be constructed in such a way that there is an overwhelmingly low probability of honest group creators generating the same group ID, even without assistance from the Delivery Service.
+This can be done, for example, by making the group ID a freshly generated random value of size `KDF.Nh`.
 The Delivery Service MAY attempt to ensure that group IDs are globally unique by rejecting the creation of new groups with a previously used ID.

-The creator of a group MUST take the following steps to initialize the group:
+To initialize a group, the creator of the group <bcp14>MUST</bcp14> take the following steps:

 * Initialize a one-member group with the following initial values:
-  * Ratchet tree: A tree with a single node, a leaf containing an HPKE public key and credential for the creator
+  * Ratchet tree: A tree with a single node, a leaf node containing an HPKE public key and credential for the creator
   * Group ID: A value set by the creator
   * Epoch: 0